 She was ready long before the railway, so Howey arranged for her to be tested on the Ravenglass and Eskdale Railway in Cumbria during 1925.
 Following this, and while the line was under construction, Howey tried to whet the appetite of the local people by displaying the loco at ‘Binns Garage’, right next door to the railway, in Littlestone.

 She has always been seen sporting a livery of green, and since the war has sported two new high capacity tenders.
 The second of these now belongs to Northern Chief, the first has been re-united with Green Goddess.

 Green Goddess carries a Wilcox chime whistle and George Barlow was her driver for over thirty years from 1947.

 She currently runs in an Apple Green livery similar to that of the former Great Northern Railway.

-She is in the workshops in 2018 for repairs and overhaul.
+She was in the workshops in 2018 for repairs and overhaul.
 Green Goddess returned to service on 9 June 2019 following a period of repair.

 GN outline two-cylinder 4-6-2 Pacific locomotive.

 Built by Davey Paxman & Co., (15469) in 1925